Who wants Brownies? These exceptionally fudgy Dark Chocolate Tahini Brownies are bakery-quality treats you can make at home!

 This recipe was updated from one published in 2018.
 The recipe is the same but the text and photos have changed.

 Just look at these brownies – dark, fudgy, rich, gooey, indulgent, delicious, oh-so satisfying.
 Everything a good brownie should be.
-But, for all of you who are gluten-free, there’s not a bit of any type of flour in them.
+But, for all of you who are gluten-free, there’s not a bit of wheat flour in them.
 What?
 How can that be?
 Now, I am not Gluten-Free, nor is anyone in my family.
 But that doesn’t stop me from enjoying a Gluten Free dessert, especially one that is as good as (or dare I say better than!) one that contains gluten.
 I mean, who doesn’t love a flourless chocolate cake, after all?
 And, these Gluten Free Dark Chocolate Tahini Brownies – a long name, I know – are a mouthful…both literally and figuratively.
-They should be renames, “WOW!
-I’ll have another”.
+They should be renamed, “WOW!
+I’ll have another!”.

 So, if you are Gluten Free – these Dark Chocolate Tahini Brownies are for you!
-If you love peanut butter with your chocolate, you will indeed love Tahini with your chocolate.
+If you love peanut butter with your chocolate, you will likely love Tahini with your chocolate.
 If you don’t fit into either of these categories, these are still one of the best brownies you will ever taste!
 So dive into some tahini!
 You can find it in most grocery stores, sometimes in the Middle Eastern section.
 You won’t regret these brownies!